codewhitesec/qubes-keepass/README.md

 xclip -selection clipboard
 ```

-Make sure that is executable and that such a file exists on each *AppVM* you want to use *qubes-keepass* with.
+Make sure that it is executable and that such a file exists on each *AppVM* you want to use *qubes-keepass* with.
 As the *qrexec*
 service is defined outside the persistent portions of an *AppVM*, you probably want to set it up within the *AppVMs* template.